liuchunh/ScriptMaker/README.md

 You can see more information in `log.txt`

-You can download executive files in `Releasescc`
+You can download executive files in `Releases`

 It is a 7-Zip Self Extracter.